Skip to main content

 The new risk categories do not directly align with the coloured placards we issued after rapid building assessments were carried out.

-All previously placarded buildings, including white-stickered homes, will only be assigned a category if the homeowner has applied for an assessment and categorisation.
+All previously placarded buildings, including white-stickered homes, will only be assigned a category if the homeowner has applied for an assessment before Monday 30 September 2024.

 The risk categorisation considers future risk at the property while the rapid building assessments consider the immediate risk to life and safety following the storms.